Feastfield Medical CentreTel: 01423 711369

 Please let us know what information you would like.
 We will provide the information within 28 calendar days.
 There will be no fee for the information provided except in certain circumstances.

-Our Right of Access (SAR) policy
+Access to Medical Records (SAR) policy

 We know people understand the importance of health and social care professionals having access to basic information about patients and the people they care for.
 This is especially important when care is urgent or required during the evenings or weekends.
 The information your GP holds if you share will save time and could also be life-saving in some circumstances.